 7.10.
 Headings.
 The headings in this Agreement are for reference purposes only and shall not affect the meaning hereof.

 7.11.
 Effective Date.
-This Agreement is effective ____________, 1999.
+This Agreement is effective October ____, 1999.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed by their duly authorized representatives on the date first above written.